 The venting paths of a gas stove can be very short and easier to install.

 Fuel and Power Source

 The fuel consumption is going to relate to how you are using the stove.
 A pellet stove is generally going to be used to heat more than a gas stove will be.
 It is very uncommon to use a gas stove to reduce home heating bills, it would be more advantageous to run the home's furnace or boiler.
 However, using a gas stove for some supplemental space heat can cost very little.
 A pellet stove will do a great job of reducing the heating bills.
-If you are using the pellet stove everyday as a true supplemental heat, the pellets will cost between $35 and $50 a month.
+If you are using the pellet stove everyday as a true supplemental heat, the pellets will cost on average $134 a month.
 You can lower your thermostat on the main heating appliance and save on the propane or fuel oil.
 The quality of the pellets is very important, you will have to constantly clean the exhaust and convection blowers if you have bad pellets.
 A good quality pellet is going to burn very clean and efficiently.
 Pellets are sold by the bag or can be purchased discounted by the ton.

 While the cost of running a gas stove is low, a pellet stove can significantly reduce a home's heating cost when propane and fuel oil prices are high.
 Just make sure you are purchasing quality pellets.

 Eco Friendliness.
 Pellet stoves burn cleaner than a wood stove.
 However, natural gas burns very clean.
 Though natural gas is not a renewable resource, over time the amount of people that use natural gas makes it a much greater cause of pollution than the population of people that are burning pellets.

 You can’t beat a renewable resource.